-Captain Stoermer reported aboard as Commander, Sector Upper Mississippi River on July 7, 2017.
-As Sector Commander, he is responsible for Coast Guard operations in an area of responsibility that includes all or parts of eleven states and over 2,200 miles of commercially navigable waterways on the Upper Mississippi, Missouri and Illinois rivers and their tributaries.
-As the operational commander, he leads 280 Active Duty, Reserve, and civilian personnel and over 1,100 CG Auxiliary members serving at the Sector office, five river tenders and three Marine Safety Detachments.
-These men and women promote safety, security and environmental protection while facilitating more than $41B in commerce supported by the inland river system.
-Captain Stoermer serves as the Captain of the Port, Officer-in-Charge Marine Inspection, Search and Rescue Mission Coordinator, Federal Maritime Security Coordinator and Federal On-Scene Coordinator for oil spills and hazardous materials releases.
+CAPT Scott is responsible for Coast Guard operations across the Heartland, including all or parts of eleven states and 2,200+ miles of commercially navigable waterways along the Upper Mississippi, Missouri and Illinois River basins.
+In his duties, he leads over 270 Active Duty, Reserve, and civilian personnel and 800 Auxiliarists, including five 65’/75’ river tenders and three Marine Safety Detachments to promote maritime safety, security and environmental protection, while facilitating the river system’s $42B commercial element.
+CAPT Scott serves as Captain of the Port, Officer-in-Charge Marine Inspection, Search and Rescue Mission Coordinator, Federal Maritime Security Coordinator and Federal On-Scene Coordinator for all Sector UMR missions.

 Deputy Sector Commander

-Commander Rhodes reported aboard as Deputy Sector Commander, Sector Upper Mississippi River on July 10, 2015.
-As Deputy Sector Commander he provides daily oversight for all Coast Guard operations in all or parts of an eleven state area.
-This includes over 2,200 miles of commercially navigable waterways on the Upper Mississippi, Missouri, and Illinois rivers and their tributaries.
-He leads 274 Active Duty, Reserve and civilian personnel and over 1,300 CG Auxiliary members.
-His duties include serving as Alternate Captain of the Port, Search and Rescue Mission Coordinator, Federal Maritime Security Coordinator, Federal On-Scene Coordinator for oil spills and hazardous materials releases and Acting Officer-in-Charge, Marine Inspection.
+CDR Barger serves as Deputy Commander, Sector Upper Mississippi River where he is responsible for Coast Guard operations in the Service’s largest contiguous area of responsibility, marked by all or parts of eleven states and 2,200+ miles of commercially navigable waterways on the Upper Mississippi, Missouri and Illinois rivers and their tributaries.
+In his duties, he leads 273 Active Duty, Reserve, and civilian personnel and over 800 CG Auxiliary members serving the Sector office, five river tenders and three Marine Safety Detachments to promote maritime safety, security and environmental protection, while facilitating the inland river system’s $42B commercial element.
+CDR Barger serves as alternate Captain of the Port, Officer-in-Charge Marine Inspection, Search and Rescue Mission Coordinator, Federal Maritime Security Coordinator and Federal On-Scene Coordinator for all Sector missions.

 Command Senior Chief

-Senior Chief Klein assumed responsibilities as Command Senior Chief of Sector Upper Mississippi River on June 22nd, 2015.
+Senior Chief Manfre assumed responsibilities as the Command Senior Chief of Sector Upper Mississippi River on June 7th 2019.
 As the Command Senior Chief he serves as a member of Sector Upper Mississippi River's Command Cadre ensuring the Commander’s Intent and leadership philosophy are understood and carried out in an area encompassing 11 states and 2,200 miles of commercially navigable waterways.

-Senior Chief Klein is a graduate of the Coast Guard chief Petty Officer Academy Class CLVII (157) and is a graduate of the Coast Guard Senior Enlisted Leadership Course.
+Senior Chief Manfre is a proud graduate of the Coast Guard Chief Petty Officer Academy class 201 and is a graduate of Coast Guard Senior Enlisted Leadership Course class 62.